Renegade on Kara: The Great Basin Chapter 1 Challenged to a Duel

 Each handed their trays back to the AI.
 She made herself comfortable for a nap and was soon asleep.
 Roger adjusted the overhead vent to blow more cool clean air into his face and resumed his focus concentration.

-Exiting the tram, the odious smell of the sea assaulted Roger’s nostrils.
-Though half the University students love the Kara seas, salty water and fish smells made Roger’s nose wrinkle.
-Lynn led the way to the auto cab and directed it to the dock.
+The odious smell of the sea assaulted Roger’s nostrils as he stepped out of the tram, even in the station.
+Though half the University students love the Kara seas, he avoided them.
+Salty water and fish smells made Roger’s nose wrinkle.
+Lynn led the way outside like this was her home, and ordered the auto cab a specific dock.

-As Roger followed Lynn to the dock, the captain jumped from his boat to the dock.
+As Roger followed Lynn to the dock, the captain jumped from his boat.
 “Hi, I am Captain John Hicks, welcome aboard.”

-Roger busted out laughing.
-That was the opening line on the theme song from that old video series, even though he didn’t quite have the accent down.
+He busted out laughing.
+That was the opening line and moves before the theme song from that old video series, even though he didn’t quite have the accent down.

 He grinned at Roger; his fake accent vanished.
 “Ah, a man who actually saw the show.”
 He turned and waved his hand at the boat.
 “Being a sailor, and with my name, I couldn’t resist even if it was a corny show.”
 Looking at Lynn as if he recognized her, “Jelco Island?
 Day trip?”